kubernetes-sigs/kubespray/docs/docker-migrate.md

 # Migrate container runtime from docker to containerd

-You can change container runtime from docker to containerd on your existing cluster:
+You can change container runtime from docker to containerd on your existing cluster

-## Known limitations:
+## Known limitations

 - support change only from docker to containerd
 - etcd should run in mode: `etcd_deployment_type=host` or `etcd_kubeadm_enabled=true`